By Lucy Rana and Vibhuti Vasisth

 - to provide companies and other similar bodies with certain temporary easements on company filing requirements and other requirements that relate to meetings such as annual general meetings (“AGMs”).

-The Swiss Financial Market Supervisory Authority (“FINMA”) has published certain additional guidelines in the context of the COVID-19 crisis, aimed at containing adjustments to the periods for various exemptions which have been already granted and further, specifying in more detail how the net stable funding ratio (“NSFR”) is calculated.
+The Swiss Financial Market Supervisory Authority (“FINMA”) has published certain additional guidelines18 in the context of the COVID-19 crisis, aimed at containing adjustments to the periods for various exemptions which have been already granted and further, specifying in more detail how the net stable funding ratio (“NSFR”) is calculated.

-The Luxembourg Central Bank (“BCL”) has approved and adopted Regulation (2020 / No. 28 of May 18, 2020) which would amend BCL Regulation no. 2014 / No 18 of August 21, 2014, and implement the European Central Bank (“ECB”) Guideline of July 09, 2014 on additional temporary measures in respect of the Eurosystem refinancing operations and eligibility of collateral (ECB/2014/31), so as to reflect the amendments made to the latter by the ECB Guidelines of May 07, 2020 being ECB/2020/29.
+The Luxembourg Central Bank (“BCL”) has approved and adopted19 Regulation (2020 / No. 28 of May 18, 2020) which would amend BCL Regulation no. 2014 / No 18 of August 21, 2014, and implement the European Central Bank (“ECB”) Guideline of July 09, 2014 on additional temporary measures in respect of the Eurosystem refinancing operations and eligibility of collateral (ECB/2014/31), so as to reflect the amendments made to the latter by the ECB Guidelines of May 07, 2020 being ECB/2020/29.
 These additional and new measures are intended to mitigate the adverse impact on Eurosystem collateral availability of potential rating downgrades resulting from the economic fallout resultant of the outbreak.
 The new BCL Regulation enumerates new provisions relating to admission of certain marketable assets and issuers, eligible as on April 07, 2020, and further specifies valuation haircut levels applied to the various types of eligible marketable assets.

-In the meanwhile, a bill of law on foreign investments in Luxembourg has been filed by a Member of the Luxemburg Parliament.
+In the meanwhile, a bill of law on foreign investments in Luxembourg has been filed20 by a Member of the Luxemburg Parliament.
 The bill as filed, is intended to introduce a foreign investment screening mechanism in Luxembourg, which would, address the consequences of the present pandemic.
 The bill stresses that, despite the substantial State aid measures that have been taken, the health crisis are bound to leave many companies in a difficult position, creating vulnerability among investors with objectives exceeding pure economic intentions.
 The said proposal thus seeks to create a procedure that would help in assessing, examining, authorising, or cancelling foreign investments or making them subject to certain conditions, etc. However, the Government has not yet indicated or given out comments in relation to the bill of law.

-The Dutch Central Bank (“DNB”) has published certain information on the notification requirements for the general moratoria.
-Further, the European Banking Authority (“EBA”) guidelines on legislative as well as non-legislative moratoria on loan re-payments clarify the requirements for the recognition of private moratoria as a general moratoria.
+The Dutch Central Bank (“DNB”) has published certain information21 on the notification requirements for the general moratoria.
+Further, the European Banking Authority (“EBA”) guidelines on legislative as well as non-legislative moratoria on loan re-payments22 clarify the requirements for the recognition of private moratoria as a general moratoria.
 Now, DNB needs to be notified when recognition of moratorium as a general moratorium is sought by a Dutch credit institution.
 This applies both, i) to less significant institutions that are directly supervised by the DNB, as well as, ii) the significant institutions that are supervised by the ECB.
 Credit institutions have also been requested to use the notification template and to return fully completed templates to DNB.
 Further, considering the limited application period of the EBA guidelines, the DNB has called for the credit institutions to send-in their notifications as the earliest.
 Credit institutions that have already publicly communicated their moratorium have been asked to send-in their notifications, no later than May 29, 2020.
 Credit institutions that are now preparing for new moratoria are requested to send-in their notifications within five working days from the date of public announcement of a moratorium.
-The Dutch Government has also announced a new type of corona bridging loan (“COL”) for start-ups, scale-ups and innovative SMEs that need financing as a result of the global crisis.
+The Dutch Government has also announced23 a new type of corona bridging loan (“COL”) for start-ups, scale-ups and innovative SMEs that need financing as a result of the global crisis.
 The said measure is intended and aimed at businesses that are dependent on investors.
 SMEs that have financed their growth with their own resources would also be eligible to apply for a COL subject to certain terms and conditions.

 In the month of March 2020, the Spanish Government approved and sanctioned a guarantee scheme of about EUR 100 billion which would support employment and mitigate the economic effects of the pandemic (through Royal Decree-Law 8/2020, of March 17, 2020).
 The said guarantee scheme was intended to cover the financing/finances granted by financial institutions so as to provide access to credit and liquidity to companies and various self-employed individuals in order to address the economic and social impact of COVID-19 outbreak.
 These financings have been partially guaranteed by the Spanish Government through the Official Credit Institute / Instituto de Crédito Oficial.
-Furthermore, to the approval of the first, second and third tranches of the said guarantee scheme, the Spanish Council of Ministers / Consejo de Ministros, has now agreed to launch a fourth tranche, of about EUR 20 billion, which would benefit the self-employed individuals and the SMEs.
+Furthermore, to the approval of the first, second and third tranches of the said guarantee scheme, the Spanish Council of Ministers / Consejo de Ministros, has now agreed to launch a fourth tranche24, of about EUR 20 billion, which would benefit the self-employed individuals and the SMEs.
 As result of this fourth tranche, the aggregate amount of the guarantee rises to EUR 84.5 billion of the EUR 100 billion available, out of which EUR 60 billion have been reserved for the self-employed and SMEs.
 Eligible beneficiaries may apply for a guarantee on or before September 30, 2020, unless the said date is extended by the Government based on the EU State aid Temporary Framework (please refer to the preceding paragraphs).

-The Bank of Japan has introduced a new fund-provisioning measure which would offer further support to the financing of mainly small and medium-sized firms.
+The Bank of Japan has introduced25 a new fund-provisioning measure which would offer further support to the financing of mainly small and medium-sized firms.
 Under this new measure, the Bank of Japan would be providing funds to eligible counterparties against pooled collateral for a period of one year at the loan rate of 0% with the maximum amounts outstanding of eligible loans reported by those counterparties (which equals to about JPY 30 trillion).